14 FAM 400

 14 FAM 418.1-1 State Only

 a.
 Form DS-582, Property Management Report, is submitted annually.
-The APO and the PMO) must sign the report.
-Beginning FY 2010 the inventory process must be started no earlier than October 1 and the certification (Form DS-582) must be submitted to the Property Management Branch (A/LM/PMP/PM) by March 15 of the same fiscal year.
-Overseas Staffing Model (OSM) Categories 1 and 2 Posts must conduct an inventory biennially starting no earlier than October 1 (beginning FY 2010), during even numbered years, and the certification (Form DS-582) also submitted to the Property Management Branch (A/LM/PMP/PM) by March 15 of the same fiscal year to ensure financial integrity.
-Forms may be accessed from the Department’s eForms Web site.
+The APO and the PMO must sign the report.
+Beginning FY 2010 the inventory process must be started no earlier than October 1 and the Property Management Report must be submitted in the Certification Submission Center (CSC) in the Integrated Logistics Management System to the Property Management Division (A/LM/PMP/PM) by March 15 of the same fiscal year.
+All required annual inventory reports may be accessed from the Department’s system of record, Integrated Logistics Management System.

 b.
 If the March 15 deadline cannot be met, written requests for permission to submit late reports are to be submitted to A/LM/PMP/PM prior to March 15 and must include a valid justification for the delay and a date by which the report will be submitted.